-Due to the Covid-19 pandemic, Mosquito Day 2020, the celebrated was virtually collaboration with Ecoexploratorio.
-The event. called Virtual Science: Mosquito Week reached 93,024 people from 45 municipalities.
-This week included a total of 10 webinars with educators, scientists, and community leaders, two PRVCU educational capsules shared in Facebook, and one contest using the application Mosquitalo.
+Due to the Covid-19 pandemic, Mosquito Day 2020, the celebrated was virtually in collaboration with the Ecoexploratorio.
+The event, called Virtual Science: Mosquito Week reached 93,024 people from 45 municipalities.
+This week included a total of 10 webinars with educators, scientists, and community leaders, two PRVCU educational capsules shared in Facebook, and one contest using the application Mosquítalo.